hanegraaff/stock-advisor-infrastructure/README.md

 2) S3 buckets to store application data and artifacts
 3) ECS cluster compatible with Fargate.
 5) SNS Topic used for application notifications
-6) Application parameters stored in Parameter Store
-7) A security group used by the ECS tasks.
+6) A security group used by the ECS tasks.
-8) IAM task role that define the AWS permissions allowed by the ECS tasks.
+7) IAM task role that define the AWS permissions allowed by the ECS tasks.

 ### Exports
 |Export Name|Description|